 Watch the two little flaps attached to the top part of its body.
 Those are its fins – they act like rudders by steering and stabilizing the squid as it moves through the water (see the video below).
 Can you think of any other animals that move this way?

-In March, the Vancouver Aquarium reared close to 400 of these tiny paralarvae, which were the size of a grain of rice.
+In March, the Vancouver Aquarium tried to rear 400 paralarvae, which were the size of a grain of rice.
 Just like taking care of a human baby, there is a lot of work that goes into raising squid babies.
 For instance, they need to be constantly fed.
 That’s because they are practicing how to eat – they’re not always good at hunting on the first try.

 This species is found in coastal waters from Alaska to Mexico and can grow up to about the length of a ruler (roughly 30 cm).